Skip to main content

 Best for multi-channel inventory management

-• From $349/month
+• From $299/month

 Visit Website

-Rating: 3.7/5
+Rating: 3.8/5

 Cin7 Core is an inventory management software that caters to businesses selling across multiple channels, providing a unified system to handle diverse sales and inventory needs.
-Its comprehensive features, including integrations with accounting software, advanced reporting, and a mobile-friendly interface, position it as a suitable choice for multi-channel inventory management.
+Its comprehensive features, including integrations with accounting software, advanced reporting, and a mobile-friendly interface, position it as a suitable choice for multichannel inventory management.

 Why I picked Cin7 Core: I chose Cin7 Core because it is specifically designed for small businesses that operate across multiple sales channels.
 Its comprehensive feature set, which includes inventory management, point of sale, B2B portal, commerce integration, and robust reporting, caters to the diverse needs of modern sellers.
 What makes Cin7 Core different is its ability to integrate with a variety of B2B portal sites and offer additional POS registers as add-ons.

-Cin7 Core Standout Features & Integrations
+Cin7 Core standout features & integrations

 Pros and cons